 - Creating incentives for customers to refer their friends and family to you (Dropbox used this to build their customer base).

-- Affiliate marketing to get a network of influencers and digital marketers to promote your product on a commission basis.
-(Amazon uses with great success).
+- Affiliate marketing to get a network of influencers and digital marketers to promote your product on a commission basis (Amazon uses this with great success).

 By using product marketing, you tap into the social and societal forces that affect us all.
 People trust referrals from their friends and family which builds credibility.